TheCrether/thecrether-web/README.md

 This project (my own website) was made with [Angular][1] **Why:**

-1. I wanted an own website for showing of my work
+1. I wanted an own website for showing off my work
 2. Get more experience in Angular (i.e. RouteAnimations)

 ---